restyled-io/restyled.io-static/content/doc/Adding-a-Restyler.md

 even be configured to run by default, provided they don't conflict with other Restylers that operate on the same file-types.

-:hand: *If the Restyler you're planning to add is just a modified version of an existing one, **don't follow these instructions**.
+✋ *If the Restyler you're planning to add is just a modified version of an existing one, **don't follow these instructions**.
 Instead, you can do something simpler, called an *override* Restyler.
 See [`prettier-markdown`](https://github.com/restyled-io/restylers/blob/main/prettier-markdown/info.yaml)